Laws And Rights

 These different types of laws work together to determine how reality works, how you are meant to live your life and how your life is instead controlled.

 Let’s work through these one at a time.

-Universal law the non-man-made and immutable conditions that determine how reality operates within the universal realm humans exist in.
+Universal law is the non-man-made and immutable conditions that determine how reality and consequence operates within the universal realm humans exist in.

 Universal laws exist in the natural world and are identified by observing the natural world.
 They continue to exist and operate regardless of whether human beings exist, believe them to be true or want them to be true.
 Universal law is a whole area of study that humans have engaged in for thousands of years by observing the way reality works and responds.